 My blocks are 2-3 hours long.
 I have a morning block, an a.m. work block, a lunch block, a p.m. work block, and so on.
 During my morning block, I walk, make and eat breakfast, make the girls’ breakfast, read my devotional, pray, and write in my journal.
 If the end of my morning block comes along, and it’s time to get to my home office for my a.m. work block, whatever didn’t get done is left behind.
 I don’t do my journal writing during my morning meetings.
 That’s how my schedule goes all day long.
 I do have set times for work meetings, but in my planner and in my brain, I have blocks of times assigned to certain blocks of tasks.

 - Use reminders and alarms.
 Your smartphone has reminders and alarms built in, so start using them.
 Set reminders for the things that absolutely need to be done and for the end of your blocks throughout the day.
-I have reminders for piano practice every morning, calling my OA sponsor, and sending in my food plan every evening.
+I have reminders for piano practice every morning and taking away devices at 6pm.
 I have alarms for 15 minutes prior to and the end of most of my time blocks.
 I also have an alarm set on my phone for 1 hour and for 10 minutes prior to every activity/appointment for which we need to leave the house.
 Do I have a lot of alarms?
 Yes.
 Do they keep me on track and prevent me from forgetting important activities?
 Absolutely.

 - Set a timer.
 This is closely related to your alarms and reminders, but a little different.
 I use timers in two ways: